Episcopal Diocese of Western New York: Current bishop

-Sean W. Rowe is bishop provisional of Western New York.
+Sean W. Rowe served as bishop provisional of Western New York until he became Presiding Bishop of the Episcopal Church.
 The diocesan convention elected him to this role on October 26, 2018, when it and the convention of the Episcopal Diocese of Northwestern Pennsylvania voted to share a bishop and a staff for five years while they explore a partnership.
+The partnership ended in 2025 when voted upon.

 R. William "Bill" Franklin was the eleventh bishop of Western New York.
 The Diocese elected him its eleventh Bishop at its 2010 convention.
 He was consecrated on April 30, 2011, at the university at Buffalo and retired on April 3, 2019.
 Franklin was born in Mississippi and had previously served in Philadelphia, Pennsylvania.